GovTechSG/terraform-s3-cloudfront-website/README.md

 - `aws_s3_bucket_versioning`
 - `aws_s3_bucket_website_configuration`

+### v3.x.x to v5.x.x upgrade

+In order to remove the lambda redirection and fully rely on cloudfront and s3 to handle it, there needs to be a point the local provider is available during deletion, therefore you need to upgrade to v4.0.0 that removes the lambda successfully, before upgrading to v5.x.x that will handle redirects without lambda

 ## Adding CSP headers

 X headers are returned by default, to customise the content security policy, format it in terraform and provide the full string to the variable `content_security_policy`